AckerlyXu/heima/articles/cloud-services/cloud-services-troubleshoot-deployment-problems.md

    * If the role instance is **Busy**, check your application code to see if the [StatusCheck](https://msdn.microsoft.com/zh-cn/library/microsoft.windowsazure.serviceruntime.roleenvironment.statuscheck) event is handled.
 You might need to add or fix some code that handles this event.
    * Go through the diagnostic data and troubleshooting scenarios in the blog post [Azure PaaS Compute Diagnostics Data](http://blogs.msdn.com/b/kwill/archive/2013/08/09/windows-azure-paas-compute-diagnostics-data.aspx).

+>[!WARNING]
->[AZURE.WARNING] If you recycle your cloud service, you reset the properties for the deployment, effectively erasing the information for the original problem.
+> If you recycle your cloud service, you reset the properties for the deployment, effectively erasing the information for the original problem.

 ## Next steps
 View more [troubleshooting articles](https://azure.microsoft.com/documentation/articles/?tag=top-support-issue&product=cloud-services) for cloud services.

 To learn how to troubleshoot cloud service role issues by using Azure PaaS computer diagnostics data, see [Kevin Williamson's blog series](http://blogs.msdn.com/b/kwill/archive/2013/08/09/windows-azure-paas-compute-diagnostics-data.aspx).